manuel12/motivation-vault/README.md

 # Motivation Vault

-The Motivation Vault is an application that hosts optimistic, inspiring, motivational and educational content.
-It allows user to create, update read and delete such content, along adding comments and ratings for such content.
+Motivation Vault is an application that hosts optimistic, inspiring, motivational and educational content.

+It allows user to create, read, update and delete resource of such content, along with adding comments and ratings to them.
+The content is in the form of 4 types of 'resources', which can be either books, podcasts, podcast episodes or motivational speech videos.

+Each of these resources will contain a title, a description, an image(or video) and a 'learnings' section.
+The learnings section is a list of points on things learned after consuming said resource.
+In the case of a book or podcast episode, for example, you can see what was learned after reading the book or listening to the episode.

+Users can also leave a rating or add a commnet on each resource, this is achieved through authentication, so that users cannot leave more than 1 rating per resource and so that their names appear on the comments.

   <h2>Desktop</h2>
   <img src="https://user-images.githubusercontent.com/4129325/221205796-109b3a7a-a102-46f0-b4f2-3711a883b5fe.png" title="Motivation Vault Desktop" alt="Motivation Vault Desktop" width="650" height="357" style="display: inline"/>